 The Edwin L. Cox School of Business seeks candidates who show a strong potential for success in today's global business environment.
 Candidates who demonstrate analytical capabilities, leadership experience, interpersonal and communication skills, and personal commitment and motivation are invited to apply.
 The Admissions Committee seeks candidates who possess outstanding academic achievement and potential, leadership qualities, and management potential.
 To assess these characteristics, the committee will look to the following elements to help identify a candidate's potential to succeed in the program: test scores (GMAT management/ business graduate school admission test required for all applicants; TOEFL or PTE English language proficiency test also required for international applicants), previous academic records, references who can speak to the candidate's professional performance and self-evaluation essays.
-Personal interviews are conducted at the request of the Admissions Committee after a complete application package has been received.
+Personal interviews are conducted at the request of the Admissions Committee after a complete application package have been received.
 Merit-based scholarships are available on a competitive basis.
 The applications for study in the M.B.A. program are accepted only for fall admission.
 Complete details and an application packet are available from www.coxmba.com or the Cox Admissions Office: mbainfo@cox.smu.edu; phone 214-768-1214 or 1-800-472-3622; fax 214-768-3956.

 Full-Time M.B.A.
-Class 2018: Entry Fall 2016, Graduate Spring 2018 Total Credit Hours: 65
+Class 2019: Entry Fall 2017, Graduate Spring 2019

-Year 1 - Fall Term ( Credit Hours

-Module A Courses

-ACCT 6201 Financial Accounting I 2
+- ACCT 6201 Financial Accounting I

-FINA 6201 Managerial Finance 2
+- FINA 6201 Managerial Finance

-MAST 6201 Managerial Statistics 2
+- MAST 6201 Managerial Statistics

-MKTG 6201 Marketing Management 2
+- MKTG 6201 Marketing Management

-MNGT 6101 Managing Your Career 1
+- MNGT 6101 Managing Your Career

-Module B Courses

-ACCT second required accounting course 2
+- ACCT second required accounting course (2 Credit Hours)

-BUSE 6202 Managerial Economics 2
+- BUSE 6202 Managerial Economics

-ITOM 6202 Management Decision Analysis 2
+- ITOM 6202 Management Decision Analysis

-MNGT 6103 Business Presentation Techniques 1
+- MNGT 6103 Business Presentation Techniques

-Elective: one course 2
+• Elective: one course (2 Credit Hours)

-Term Total 18

-Note: Students select the second accounting course based on their interest and anticipated concentration: either ACCT 6202 Financial Accounting II or ACCT 6205 Managerial Accounting I. Students should consult the Concentrations and Minors section for specific information on which second accounting course is required for each concentration.
+Note: Students select the second accounting course based on their interest and anticipated concentration: either ACCT 6202 - Financial Accounting II or ACCT 6205 - Managerial Accounting I. Students should consult the Concentrations and Minors section for specific information on which second accounting course is required for each concentration.

-Year 1 - Spring Term Credit Hours

-Module A Courses

-ITOM 6203 Operations Management 2
+- ITOM 6203 Operations Management

-MNO 6201 Organizational Behavior 2
+- MNO 6201 Organizational Behavior: Managing and Leading People

-MNGT 6011 Managing Your Career, Part Two 0
+- MNGT 6011 Managing Your Career, Part Two

-Electives: two courses 4
+- Electives: two courses (4 Credit Hours)

-Module B Courses

-BUSE 6203 Macroeconomics 2
+- BUSE 6203 Macroeconomics

+or

+- FINA 6222 Financial Markets and Monetary Policy

-MNGT 6020 First Year Foundations 0
+- MNGT 6020 First-Year Foundations

-MNGT 6210 Global Leadership Program 2
+- MNGT 6210 Global Leadership Program

-STRA 6201 Strategic Management 2
+- STRA 6201 Strategic Management

-Electives: two courses 4
+- Electives: two courses (4 Credit Hours)

-Term Total 18

-Note: MNGT 6020 First Year Foundations is a requirement of the full-time M.B.A. program.
+- Students concentrating in Finance should enroll in FINA 6222 Financial Markets and Monetary Policy instead of BUSE 6203 - Macroeconomics. - MNGT 6020 First-Year Foundations is a requirement of the full-time M.B.A. program.
 The successful completion of this degree requirement earns a grade of P (pass).
 Students participate in various required activities to enhance professional development.
 These sessions will take place most Fridays during the first year of the M.B.A. program.